-2 The 2019/20 Contract
+2 The 2020/21 Contract

-- 2.1 The updated Contract is intended to set national terms and conditions applicable for the 2019/20 financial year.
-As always, if urgent issues arise during 2019/20 which require any amendment to the Contract, NHS England will consult on and publish an in-year National Variation for implementation locally. - 2.2 In most cases, the two-year local contracts agreed for the period from 1 April 2017 to 31 March 2019 will be expiring, and commissioners will therefore be awarding new contracts to commence on 1 April 2019.
-There will be situations, however, where longer-term contracts will remain in place beyond that date.
-Alongside the final 2019/20 Contract, NHS England has therefore published a National Variation, which commissioners and providers must implement to their ongoing contracts, to ensure that these continue to reflect up-to-date national requirements. - 2.3 Commissioners and providers must seek to ensure that new contracts are signed, or existing contracts appropriately varied, by no later than 21 March 2019, the deadline set out in national planning guidance. - 2.4 NHS England and NHS Improvement have now published guidance on contract dispute resolution (Annex J of the national planning guidance), setting out the process to be followed where a new contract, or annual contract variation, cannot be agreed between a commissioner and an NHS Trust or Foundation Trust. - 2.5 The fact that the national terms of the Contract (and the rules of the National Tariff Payment System) are being set only for 2019/20 does not, of course, mean that commissioners may only award contracts covering the single financial year of 2019/20.
+- 2.1 The updated Contract is intended to set national terms and conditions applicable for the 2020/21 financial year.
+As always, if urgent issues arise during 2020/21 which require any amendment to the Contract, NHS England will consult on and publish an in-year National Variation for implementation locally.
+It is likely that this will be necessary, during 2020/21, to give effect to the recommendations of the ongoing Clinical Review of NHS Access Standards.
+The eContract system also be updated to reflect any changes made to the 2020/21 Contract as a result of any in-year National Variation. - 2.2 Not all local contracts will expire at 31 March 2020, of course.
+Once the final 2020/21 Contract is published, NHS England will also publish a National Variation, which commissioners and providers must implement to their non-expiring contracts, to ensure that these continue to reflect up-to-date national requirements. - 2.3 Commissioners and providers must seek to ensure that new contracts are signed, or existing contracts appropriately varied, by no later than 27 March 2020, the deadline to be set out in the NHS Operational Planning and Contracting Guidance 2020/21. - 2.4 NHS England and NHS Improvement will shortly publish guidance on contract dispute resolution (in Annex G of planning guidance document), setting out the process to be followed where a new contract, or annual contract variation, cannot be agreed between a commissioner and an NHS Trust or Foundation Trust. - 2.5 The fact that the national terms of the Contract (and the rules of the National Tariff Payment System) are being set only for 2020/21 does not, of course, mean that commissioners may only award contracts covering the single financial year of 2020/21.
 There will be continue to be situations where commissioners decide that it is appropriate to award longer-term contracts covering multiple years; that is a matter for local judgement.
+(See sections 17 and 18 below for further advice.)